Reign of Fire (film): Video game

 In 2002, Kuju Entertainment released the video game adaptation Reign of Fire for all major sixth generation platforms.
 All versions received mixed reviews, much like the film it was based on.

 Cancelled sequel

 In a 2002 interview, Christian Bale was asked: "Is there a sequel possibility to Reign of Fire?" to which Bale responded: "Possibly.
 I told Scott Moutter, who plays my stepson in the movie, that he's well positioned to take the sequel from me because of the way the movie ends!".
 However, due to the film underperforming at the box office, no development on a sequel has been spoken of since.
-Twenty years later, Bale joked that a sequel would be made "for Dexerto's eyes only."
+Twenty years later, Bale joked that a sequel would be made "for Dexertos eyes only."

 Legacy

 The mechanism of dragon's fire breath in this movie, inspired from biology of real-life creatures such as anti-predator adaptation of bombardier beetle and poison glands of vipers, was used in later works such as Harry Potter and the Goblet of Fire, Gods of Egypt, and Game of Thrones.